 Jekka's is not a herbalist and therefore, cannot advise or prescribe herbs.
 However, as herb growers for over 30 years we are aware of the potential healing properties of herbs.
 A Qualified Medical Herbalist, who we would recommend you consult prior to taking any herbs as a medicine, has a BSc or equivalent in Herbal Medicine, has studied orthodox medicine as well as plant medicine and is trained in the same diagnostic skills as a GP.
 They make use of plants whose traditional uses are backed up by modern scientific research and clinical trials.
 (Please see the National Institute of Medical Herbalists ("The Institute") to find a Herbalist near you).

 What is herbal medicine?

 As described by the Institute, herbal medicines are plant-based medicines made from differing combinations of plant parts e.g. leaves, flowers, seeds, bark, or roots.
 Each part can have different medicinal uses and the many types of chemical constituents require different extraction methods.
 Both fresh and dried plant matter are used, depending on the herb.

 Herbal medicines can be prepared in numerous ways including water, alcohol, oil, powders, gargles, creams and juices.
 Predominately, water-based preparations are used that are infusions, lotions, compresses and syrups (See Jekka’s Guide to Herbal Infusions for our favourites).
 Alcohol-based preparations are usually called Tinctures.
 There are non-alcoholic alternatives to this such as glycerites or vinegars which are taken in the same way.
 The preparation is dependent on the use of the herbal medicine.

 As with all alternative medicines and plants with purported medicinal benefits it is important to inform your doctor or health care provider that you are using them; this helps to ensure safe and coordinated care.
-We can accept no liability for any side effect or contingency from any allergy or any other cause or harm that may arise.
+We can accept no liability for any side effect or adverse reaction from any allergy or any other cause of harm that may arise.
 It is important that you consult a licensed medical expert before making any changes to your diet